ewillroth/SettleDevMtn/README.md

 # Settle

 Settle is a tool for groups to make decisions.
 Each person writes down three unique suggestions, suggestions are crossed off one at a time, and the last suggestion left is the winner.
+It was built in two weeks as a personal project at DevMountain.

 ## Functionality